 Bloom Time: May to September

-Urtica dioica is a dioecious herbaceous perennial with a straight stem up to 5 feet (1.5 m) tall.
-The leaves are heart-shaped, up to 6 inches (15 cm) long.
+Urtica dioica is a dioecious herbaceous perennial with a straight stem that grows up to 5 feet (1.5 m) tall.
+Leaves are heart-shaped and up to 6 inches (15 cm) long.
 The leaves and stems are very hairy with non-stinging hairs.
-Flowers are very small, greenish, sometimes tinged pinkish, inconspicuous, up to 0.08 inches (2 mm) long, with 4 tiny sepals and no petals.
-Individual flowers are either male or female, but only one sex is to be found on any one plant so both male and female plants must be grown if seed is required.
+Flowers are greenish, sometimes tinged pinkish, inconspicuous, up to 0.08 inches (2 mm) long, with four tiny sepals and no petals.
+Individual flowers are either male or female, but only one sex is found on any plant, so both male and female plants must be grown if seed is required.

 How to Grow and Care

 Nettles prefer rich soil with good moisture content and especially favors the edges of streams or nutrient-dense pastures.

 Nettle seeds are tiny, light dependant germinators that can be started indoors or out.
 However, select your location carefully as Nettles are very hardy and can spread quickly with the right conditions.
 Nettle can be assisted with stratification, but it is not necessary.

-To start, tamp the small seeds lightly into the soil or cover with a thin layer of soil (0.25 inch/6 mm).
+To start, tamp the tiny seeds lightly into the soil or cover them with a thin layer of soil (0.25 inch/6 mm).
 If starting indoors, sow in flats in late winter and transplant in early spring.
 Space plants approximately 8 inches (20 cm) apart.